 Jérémy Garbarg, cello

-Since 2018, Jérémy has been artist in residence in the Queen Elisabeth Music Chapel, under the guidance of Gary Hoffman and Jeroen Reuling.
+Jérémy Garbarg has been artist in residence at the Queen Elisabeth Musical Chapel since 2018, under the guidance of Gary Hoffman and Jeroen Reuling.
 He is honing his skills in Gautier Capuçon’s “Class of Excellence”, and benefits from the advice offered by Jérôme Pernoo and François Salque.